luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/19-character-creation-example.md

 Adam’s taking notes in a spreadsheet so he jots down **1 Flex** the standard that every character gets in Step 1.

-He then rolls d10 on **Table 2.0 Random Aptitude Template** with a result of **6: Survivor**.
+He then rolls d10 on **Random Aptitude Template** with a result of **6: Survivor**.
 This character has a strong base with Somatics and Willpower but will be weaker with Intuition and Savvy.

-Next is **3.0 Random Language** and Adam rolls a d100: 52 for **Korean** as his native language.
+Next is **Random Language** and Adam rolls a d100: 52 for **Korean** as his native language.
 This means the character most likely comes from a Korean cultural background.

 <!-- CLEANED /blockquote -->